-Likewise, it adds several terms designed to recognize a broad array of family and interpersonal arrangements.
-For example, reflecting the trend in the country of couples living together without getting married, the Act includes a patient's "cohabitant" in the expanded default surrogate list found in Section 12 and other places in the Act where the inclusion is appropriate.
-The definition of "cohabitant" in this Section is derived from the same definition in the Uniform Cohabitants' Economic Remedies Act, approved by the ULC in 2021, with a modification requiring a living-together relationship of at least 1 year precipitated by the need to acknowledge the different purposes of the two acts.
+1 Likewise, it adds several terms designed to recognize a broad array of family and interpersonal

+2 arrangements.
+For example, reflecting the trend in the country of couples living together without

+3 getting married, the Act includes a patient's "cohabitant" in the expanded default surrogate list

+4 found in Section 12 and other places in the Act where the inclusion is appropriate.
+The definition

+- 5 of "cohabitant" in this Section is derived from the same definition in the Uniform Cohabitants' - 6 Economic Remedies Act, approved by the ULC in 2021, with a modification requiring a living- - 7 together relationship of at least 1 year precipitated by the need to acknowledge the different - 8 purposes of the two acts. - 9

-In addition, the Section includes other terms that facilitate clarity.
-For example, the term "reasonably available" is used in the Act to accommodate the reality that individuals will sometimes not be timely available.
-A person need not be available in-person to be considered reasonably available.
-A person should be considered reasonably available if available in-person, by phone, by videoconferencing, or by other means that allow for adequate communication.
-Similarly, it adds the term "responsible health-care professional".
-A responsible health-care professional is a health-care professional with primary responsibility for an individual's health care in general, or for overseeing a particular course of treatment.
-Some individuals may only have one responsible health-care professional.
-For example, a patient who lacks an existing relationship with a primary care provider (sometimes called a "PCP"), may present needing urgent care at an emergency department of a local hospital.
-During a period in which the attending physician in that emergency department assumes responsibility for coordinating the patient's care, that attending physician may be the individual's sole responsible health-care professional.
-However, an individual also may have more than one provider who falls into this category.
-For example, a cancer patient might have a primary care physician who coordinates the patient's health care in general, and an oncologist who oversees the patient's cancer treatment.
-Both physicians would be considered a "responsible health-care professional" under the definition.
-Thus, the term accommodates the reality of modern health care systems in which an individual may not have a single provider who is responsible for all care, but rather a team of providers.
+10 In addition, the Section includes other terms that facilitate clarity.
+For example, the term "reasonably available" is used in the Act to accommodate the reality that individuals will 11 12 sometimes not be timely available.
+A person need not be available in person to be considered

+13 reasonably available.
+A person should be considered reasonably available if available in person,

+- 14 by phone, by videoconferencing, or by other means that allow for adequate communication. - 15

+16 Similarly, it adds the term "responsible health-care professional".
+A responsible health-care 17 professional is a health-care professional with primary responsibility for an individual's health

+18 care in general, or for overseeing a particular course of treatment.
+Some individuals may only

+19 have one responsible health-care professional.
+For example, a patient who lacks an existing

+20 relationship with a primary care provider (sometimes called a "PCP"), may present needing

+21 urgent care at an emergency department of a local hospital.
+During a period in which the

+22 attending physician in that emergency department assumes responsibility for coordinating the

+23 patient's care, that attending physician may be the individual's sole responsible health-care

+24 professional.
+However, an individual also may have more than one provider who falls into this

+25 category.
+For example, a cancer patient might have a primary care physician who coordinates the 26 patient's health care in general, and an oncologist who oversees the patient's cancer treatment.

+27 Both physicians would be considered a "responsible health-care professional" under the

+28 definition.
+Thus, the term accommodates the reality of modern health care systems in which an

+29 individual may not have a single provider who is responsible for all care, but rather a team of

+- 30 providers. - 31

+32 In addition, it defines the term "nursing home" using definitions of "nursing facility" and

+33 "skilled nursing facility" found in sections of the United States Code governing Medicaid and

+34 Medicare payments.
+Consistent with these long-standing federal definitions, the term refers to

+- 35 "an institution (or a distinct part of an institution) which is primarily engaged in providing to - 36 residents ...
+(A) skilled nursing care and related services for residents who require medical or

+37 nursing care, (B) rehabilitation services for the rehabilitation of injured, disabled, or

+38 sick persons or (C) on a regular basis, health-related care and services to individuals who

+39 because of their mental or physical condition require care and services (above the level of room

+40 and board) which can be made available to them only through institutional facilities" and which 41 is "not primarily for the care and treatment of mental diseases."
+See 42 U.S.C. §§ 1396r(a)(1),

+42 1395i - 3(a)(1).

-Section 3.
+44 Section 3.
 Capacity